liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/02-patching-liferay.markdown

 you can also use the patching tool in the most complex, multi-VM, clustered environments.
 This is done by using profiles.

-## Using profiles with the patching tool [](id=using-profiles-with-the-patching-tool)
+## Using Profiles with the Patching Tool [](id=using-profiles-with-the-patching-tool)

 When you ran the auto-discovery task after installing the patching tool, it created a default profile that points to the application server it discovered.
 This is the easiest way to use the patching tool, and is great for smaller, single server installations.
-But we realize many Liferay installations are sized accordingly to serve millions of pages per day, and the patching tool has been designed for this as well.
+But many Liferay installations are sized to serve millions of pages per day, and the patching tool has been designed for this as well.
 So if you're running a small, medium, or large cluster of Liferay machines, you can use the patching tool to manage all of them using profiles.

 The auto-discovery task creates a properties file called `default.properties`.
 This file contains the detected configuration for your application server.
 But